CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T002-SBS.md

 ![](NewGHAction.png)

-3. Select the Simple Workflow and call the new YAML file docker-publish.yml
+3. Search for **Publish Docker container** workflow  and call the new YAML file docker-publish.yml

 ![](simplewf.png)